 On my old and now defunct geocities site I had an “Official” Eternal webpage.
 Eternal was Christian’s band before he was in Slowdive.
-I also discussed Monster Movie, which is in some ways the continuation of Eternal.
-What follows below is a revised version of the core content of that webpage, describing the history of Eternal and the rise of Monster Movie, complete with pictures.
+I also discussed the birth of Monster Movie, which is in some ways the continuation of Eternal.
+What follows below is a revised and updated version of the core content of that webpage.
+(Last updated: 25 June 2014)

-Sadly, they only released one 7″.
-It was an impressive release, however, with dreamy, fuzzed out guitars drenched in reverb gliding over memorable pop melodies.
+Sadly, they only released one 7″, entitled Breathe.
+It was an impressive release, however, with dreamy, fuzzed out guitars gliding over memorable pop melodies.
 It was ahead of its time, and Slowdive even did a cover of their song “sleep”, although they never released it.
-The 7″ was released on Sarah records in 1990, and approximately 2000 copies were pressed.
-On it were three tracks recorded in February 1990, entitled “breathe”, “sleep”, and “take me down”.
+The Breathe 7″ was released on Sarah records in June 1990 (Catalog No. Sarah 31), and approximately 2000 copies were pressed.
+On it were three tracks recorded in February 1990: “breathe”, “sleep”, and “take me down”.
 Being admittedly inept at recording and low on money, they had to record the single and mix it in about 5 hours.
 The original demos for those tracks were recorded in December 1989 at White House Studio, Weston-Super-Mare.
 Oddly enough, the original unreleased demos actually sound like better mixes than the released versions, but again this is most likely due to the hurried nature of the seven inch’s recording session.
 In addition, the cover got screwed up in the printing process and wasn’t supposed to look like the messy red and yellow collage that it turned out to be.

 Toward Monster Movie